grantgorham26/python-challenge/README.md

 Pybank:

 In the pybank challenge the goal of this project was to write a python script that would analyze financial records.
 The financial records include the profit/losses for specific months of a year.
+The scrip that was created obtained the total amount of months of financial records, the net profit/losses, the average change in profit/losses fro each month, the month with the  greatest increase in profits and the month with the greatest loss in profit.